 Community Rights is not about begging or pleading.
 Community Rights is advancing, securing, and protecting both the rights of the people to democratically self-govern and recognizing the right of Nature to flourish and be healthy too.

-Just Transition webinar sponsored by The Climate Mobilization with Gopal Dayaneni from Movement Generation.
+The Just Transition webinar, sponsored by The Climate Mobilization, with Gopal Dayaneni from Movement Generation.
 He invites us to envision the type of world we want for the future.
 Gives a clear, insightful explanation of an extractive society versus a regenerative one.

 Gopal Dayaneni discusses Resilience in Organizations and Social Movements.
 He invites us to consider Nature’s ecological resilience mechanisms and apply them to social movement organizing and strategy.

-Another interview with Gopal Dayaneni where he talks about how COVID-19 has helped us see that we can subordinate the economic activity to rights and we can do it quickly!
+Another interview with Gopal Dayaneni in which he talks about how COVID-19 has helped us see that we can subordinate the economic activity to rights and we can do it quickly!
 What would happen if we actually planned to do something like this?

 Earth Law and Rights of Nature

-New Zealand: The River is Me For many years, this river’s ownership was under dispute.
+For many years, the ownership of this New Zealand river was under dispute.
 Now, it “owns itself.”
-In what’s believed to be a world’s first, the Whanganui River has been granted legal personhood, with the same rights and responsibilities as you and me.
+In what’s believed to be the world’s first, the Whanganui River has been granted legal personhood, with the same rights and responsibilities as you and me.
 Determining where a river ends and the rest of nature begins — that may be up for some debate.